akhilayerra/zohoPro/README.md

-This flow is to get the zoho projects details in to sharepoint using power automate flow Step 1: Get Auth Token using Get Token API
+This flow is to get the zoho projects details into sharepoint using power automate flow Step 1: Get Auth Token using Get Token API
 For getting the token
 refer https://www.zoho.com/people/api/oauth-steps.html